drone/docs/content/runner/vm/installation.md

 This article explains how to install the runner on Linux.
 The VM runner is packaged as a minimal Docker image distributed on [DockerHub](https://hub.docker.com/r/drone/drone-runner-aws).

+## Providers

+This runner provides support for multiple providers, please see the links at the bottom of the page or the section "providers" for their specific setup information

 # Download

 Install Docker and pull the public image: